VentFree is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - It is detachable, so easy to store and carry

-- The stove is not airtight, so smoke can vent from smaller sections
+- The stove is not airtight, so smoke can vent from smaller sections (read more about air tight wood stoves)

 - The exhaust insert is usually loose and needs replacing